February 8, 2019 | Posted by: Moneymax | Government Services

 The Unified Multi-Purpose ID (UMID) is a four-in-one identification card that Filipinos can use to transact with government agencies such as the Social Security System (SSS), Government Service Insurance System (GSIS), PhilHealth, and Pag-IBIG Fund.
-The UMID is also accepted as a valid ID in all other transactions.
-This makes it one of the most powerful IDs in the Philippines.
+The UMID is also accepted as a valid ID in most transactions, making it one of the most powerful IDs in the Philippines.
 But unlike getting a passport, a UMID card application is quite simpler and easier even for fresh college graduates who are starting out in their first job.

 Looking to apply for a UMID card?
 Here are the important things to keep in mind before you start with your UMID card application.

 To date, no word yet if there will be a UMID online registration process.
 Proxies or representatives aren’t allowed, either.
-You have to apply personally at any SSS or GSIS office.
-It could be a hassle for Filipinos who are too busy to make time for this.
-But it makes a lot of sense because the government has to confirm your identity and make sure that only one card is issued to you.
+You have to apply personally at any SSS or GSIS office, which could be a hassle for Filipinos with hectic schedules.
+However, it makes a lot of sense because the government has to confirm your identity and make sure that only one card is issued to you.
 You need to be there to have your photo, digital signature, and fingerprints taken.
 No other way to do that than you making a personal appearance for your UMID ID registration.

 UMID cards are free of charge for first-time applicants who meet these criteria:

 SSS is the main agency that issues UMID cards to private sector workers, while GSIS processes the UMID applications of government employees.
-So if you work in a private company, file your UMID card application at an SSS branch.
-If you work in the government, apply at a GSIS branch.
+So if you work for a private company, file your UMID card application at an SSS branch.
+If you work for the government, apply at a GSIS branch.

 Before doing so, read the instructions on the last page of the UMID registration form.
 There should be no erasures or corrections.
 When you’re done, double-check the form to ensure you’ve done the following:

-Not all SSS offices have the facility to process UMID applications, though.
-To know the nearest branch where you can apply for a UMID card, check out this complete list of SSS branches with UMID enrollment facilities.
+However, take note that not all SSS branches have the system to process UMID applications.
+To know the nearest branch where you can apply for a UMID card, check out the complete list of SSS branches with UMID enrollment facilities (3).

-The SSS staff, after verifying your documents, will ask you to go to the booth where your picture will be taken, your fingerprints scanned, and your digital signature captured.
+After verifying your documents, an SSS representative will ask you to go to the booth where your picture will be taken, your fingerprints scanned, and your digital signature captured.

-This will allow you to use your UMID to check information about your SSS salary loan, benefits, and contributions.
+Activating your UMID card allows you to check the info and other updates about your SSS Salary Loan, SSS benefits, and SSS contributions.
 You can activate your card at any SSS branch or kiosks in select malls.

-Has it been several months to one year already since you have filed your application in SSS?
+Has it been months or a year since you filed your application with the SSS?
+Don’t wait that long.
 You can check the status of your UMID card in three ways.

 Provide your full name, SSS number, birth date, and application date when verifying your UMID status.

-With the long waiting times Filipinos have to endure before receiving their UMID card, it can be tempting to accept any offer that promises to make things faster.
+With the long waiting times Filipinos have to endure to receive their UMID card, it can be tempting to accept offers that promise a faster UMID application.
 Be alert—it’s likely a fraud.

 Getting a UMID card is a straightforward process.
-It’s the waiting for the card’s release that will really test your patience.
-So it’s important to know everything about a UMID card application to manage your expectations.
+It’s the waiting time that will really test your patience.
+Know everything about the UMID card application to manage your expectations.